harrisbrionnat/osticket-prereqs/README.md

 <p>
 2. Install the PHP Manager and the Rewrite Module.
 Create a directory on your computer's C drive.
 This is the path: C:\PHP.
 Name that directory PHP.
-Next, unzip PHP 7.3.8 (php-7.3.8-nts-Win32-VC15-x86.zip) into the “C:\PHP” folder.
+Next, unzip PHP Manager zip folder into the “C:\PHP” folder.
 Then, install Microsoft Visual C++ Redistributable.

 </p>